morganjtroper2/module13/README.md

 ## Usage

 Candidate search is a straightforward browser-based app that culls user data using the GitHub API and allows employers to screen prospective clients.
-Using local storage, users can "save" candidates by clicking the plus icon, or skip candidate and move onto the next user by clicking the minus icon.
+Using local storage, users can "save" candidates by clicking the plus icon, or skip a candidate and move onto the next user by clicking the minus icon.

 ![App Screenshot](ch13ss1.png)